mflova/mflova-coding-guidelines/python/testing/mocking.md

 func.assert_called_once_with()
 ```

-This technique about verifying wether our objects was called and how, it is called "spy"
+This technique about verifying whether our objects was called and how, it is called "spy"
 or "spying".
 If you want to create a whole class base objects and inspect any of its
-attributes, you can use `wraps` flag, avaialble in `mock.path` or `Mock`.
+attributes, you can use `wraps` flag, available in `mock.path` or `Mock`.

 You can use `mock.patch` to substitute the behaviour of currently defined objects/classes/attributes...